binderjens/udacity-sdc/AdvancedLineLines-P4/writeup.md

 I first tried to use a combination of different color channels to generate a binary image (thresholding steps at lines 13 through 53 in function `combined_thresh_color()` in file `transform.py`).
 The idea was to use different color spaces to filter out exactly the bright white and yellow lines.
 Unfortunately this approach was not very robust and for my resubmission I decided to use the initial approach using a combination of gradients and color thresholding.

-The threshding can be found in the function `combined_thresh()` in file `transform.py`.
+The threshding can be found in the function `combined_thresh()` in file `transform.py` from line 55.

+I used three kinds of gradients:
+* gradient along the x-axis
+* directed gradient between 30° and 90°
+* magnitude of the gradient

+they are all three able to identify the edges in an image

+in addition I added three color thresholds:
+* the saturation channel of the HLS color space
+* the R+G channel for detecting the yellow lines
+* the l channel of the HLS color space which identifies shadows

+A combination of all six thresholds lead to the result:

 ![alt text][example_1_binary]

 It can be seen that both yellow and white lanes are correctly identified.

-A better result can be seen with a more difficult example which includes some shadows:

 ![alt text][example_2_binary]

-It can be seen that although some parts of the yellow lane are occluded most of the lane can be identified.
+Some parts of the yellow lane are occluded but most of the lane can be identified.
-Including gradient threshold did not gave significant improvements but lead to much more computing effort.
-The computing time for the example video was 25% faster when only using color thresholds.

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.